iceclassic/mude/book/intro.md

 # Welcome to the iceclassic book!!
 A MUDE Sidequest

 The iceclassic book contains additional (and optional) content to the main MUDE book.
-This interactive books focuses in applying the programming concepts of MUDE to create a simple model.

-Unlike the MUDE interactive book, the PAs  or the friday's assignments, we will use apply most of the concept to the same problem, in order to understand how they can complement each other, how they differ, etc.
+Throughout the book, we will tackle a single problem: the Nenana Ice Classic.

+In the first chapter, we will familiarize ourselves with the problem, find, choose, and prepocess data that might be pertinent to the problem.

+In the second chapter, we will build a few simple models to try to solve the problem at hand.

+Throughout the book, we will use the programming techniques you will learn during the lectures and workshops, and briefly introduce new techniques.

 ## Nenana Ice Classic